icanzilb/EasyAnimation/README.md

 </tr>
 </table>

 [Sam Davies](https://github.com/sammyd) collaborated on the spring animations code.
-Thanks a ton - I couldn't have figured it out without you!
+Thanks a ton - I couldn't have figured this one on my own!

 <a name="chains"></a>